Ellipsis (Three Dots) for Omitted Words in a Quotation

-Three Dots for Missing TextQuite often, for succinctness, a writer will omit part of a quotation.
-To show readers that part of the quotation is missing, a writer should use three dots (like this …).
-These three dots are called ellipsis.
-Ellipsis is usually written ... or in square brackets [...].
+Three Dots for Missing TextTo show readers that part of a quotation is missing, a writer can use three dots (like this ...) to replace the missing words.
+(These three dots are called an ellipsis.)
+An ellipsis is usually written ... or in square brackets [...].

 Extend a Sentence with Three DotsYou can also extend a sentence with three dots.
 This is done when a pause for effect is required.